 The IBL represents the core of modern biological research at Leiden and we interact closely with the other life science Partner Institutes in the faculty: the Leiden Institute of Chemistry (LIC), the Leiden Advanced Centre for Drug Research (LACDR) and the Institute for Environmental Sciences (CML).
 We also collaborate with the Leiden based National Centre for Biodiversity (NCB-Naturalis) and the Leiden University Medical Centre (LUMC).
 We distinguish ourselves by using a selection of model organisms and attention to evolutionary processes and environmental stressors.

 - Welcome to research fellows and students

 The IBL provides an ideal environment for research fellows, and students that are interested in BSc- or MSc-programmes in biology.
 The BSc-programme concerns a solid three-year education in Biology, continuously upgraded to the modern standards of today, covering all essential disciplines from cell biology and genetics to ecology and evolution.
-There are two major MSc-programmes: Evolution, Biodiversity and Conservation and Molecular and Cellular Biosciences.
+There are four major MSc-programmes: Animal Sciences and Health, Evolution, Biodiversity and Conservation, Microbial Biotechnology and Health and Plant Sciences and Natural Products.
 The IBL is ready to provide you the opportunity to get a top education and to provide the challenge to make a career in Biology through Leiden University (Check out the Graduate school website).
 International students interested in more information can also contact the Educational Office or the International Office.